ajsanjoaquin/twitter-bias-challenge/README.md

 2. *is_text* - detects if majority of the cropped region is text / part of text
 3. *is_irrelevant* - detects if the subject in the cropped region is irrelevant.
 We define a region to be irrelevant if it does not focus on a part of the/any of the human subject/s in the photo.

-Note that these labels are mutually exclusive (e.g. if a region has an intimate part, it cannot be irrelevant)
+Note that these labels are mutually exclusive (e.g. if a region has an intimate part, it cannot be irrelevant).

 The full table is in **results.csv**.
 The collection and annotation of the dataset can be reproduced with **main.ipynb**, except for manually collected images.
 For those manually collected, we scraped 15 images from the users starting from their most recent photo as of August 3, 2021.
 The analysis code used for the results section can be found in **analysis.r**.
-We also provide the annotated images in .zipped format.
-Refer to the table below for details
+We also provide the annotated images in .zip format.
+Refer to the table below for details.
+Note that the images are Not Safe For Work (NSFW), and image copyright is owned by the Images Owners.

 | Group              | Folder Name                     | Images Owner | Twitter Source                   |
 |--------------------|---------------------------------|--------------|----------------------------------|